DanielWinklehner/py_electrodes/README.md

 _In a future release of OCE and PythonOCC-Core, it might work with a simple __conda install -c tpaviot -c oce pythonocc-core___

-## Setting up the Anaconda3 environment in Ubuntu
+## Setting up the Anaconda3 environment in Ubuntu 18
+Create an environment using the attached ubuntu spec file:

+``conda create --name py_electrodes_env --file spec-file-win.txt``

 It looks like the 3D rendering drivers are missing in a vanilla Ubuntu 18 installation, install them using:

 ``sudo apt-get install libglu1-mesa``

+Note: OCE and Pythonocc-Core are included in anaconda on ubuntu.

+## Dark theme
+On both Windows and Linux, the qdarkstyle theme can be installed using

+``pip install qdarkstyle==2.6.8``

+Note: the newest version (2.7) has some bugs (missing frames), so we are sticking with 2.6.8 for now.